New Home Inspections

 The best way to protect your investment in your new home is to have a new home inspection carried out.
 This will ensure that all work has been completed to an acceptable standard before you move in.

-We specialise in providing home inspections for all major stages of your new home including:
+We specialise in providing new home inspections for all major stages of your home build including:

 Usually an inspection is carried out when your builder is finished a major stage in building your new home.
 A house frame inspection is done when the wall and roof frames have been completed.
 The pre paint inspection is performed after your home has been plastered and the internal fix has been completed.